syncfusion-content/maui-docs/MAUI/TreeView/scrolling.md

 # Scrolling in .NET MAUI TreeView (SfTreeView)

-The .NET MAUI TreeView provides various options to achieve programmatic scrolling.
+The SfTreeView provides various options to achieve programmatic scrolling.
 Please walkthrough the below section in detail to achieve the same.

 ## Bring Into View

 The TreeView allows programmatic scrolling based on the data model and `TreeViewNode` by using the `BringIntoView` method.

+{% tabs %}
 {% highlight c# hl_line="5" %}
 private void BringIntoView_Clicked(object sender, EventArgs e) {